MicrosoftLearning/mslearn-postgresql/Instructions/Labs/15-execute-query-based-summarization.md

     RG_NAME=rg-learn-postgresql-ai-$REGION
     ```

-    The final command randomly generates a password for the PostgreSQL admin login.
-Make sure you copy it to a safe place so that you can use it later to connect to your PostgreSQL flexible server.
+    The final command randomly generates a password for the PostgreSQL admin login. **Make sure you copy it** to a safe place to use later to connect to your PostgreSQL flexible server.

     ```bash
     a=()